josiahls/lightbug_http/README.md

         ...
    ```

-   For example, to make a `Printer` service that prints some details about the request to console:
+   For example, to make a `Printer` service that prints some details about the request to the console:

    ```mojo
     from lightbug_http.http import HTTPRequest, HTTPResponse, OK